University of Manchester: Origins (1824 to 2004)

-In 1873, Owens College moved to new premises on Oxford Road, Chorlton-on-Medlock, and from 1880 it was a constituent college of the federal Victoria University.
-This university was established and granted a royal charter in 1880, becoming England's first civic university; following Liverpool and Leeds becoming independent, it was renamed the Victoria University of Manchester in 1903 and absorbed Owens College the following year.
+In 1873, Owens College moved to new buildings on Oxford Road (then called Oxford Street) in Chorlton-on-Medlock, and from 1880 it was a constituent college of the federal Victoria University.
+This university, which received its royal charter in 1880, became England's first civic university.
+Following the independence of Liverpool and Leeds, it was renamed the Victoria University of Manchester in 1903 and absorbed Owens College the following year.

-By 1905, the two institutions were large and active forces.
-The Municipal College of Technology, forerunner of UMIST, was the Victoria University of Manchester's Faculty of Technology while continuing in parallel as a technical college offering advanced courses of study.
-Although UMIST achieved independent university status in 1955, the universities continued to work together.
-However, in the late-20th century, formal connections between the university and UMIST diminished and in 1994 most of the remaining institutional ties were severed as new legislation allowed UMIST to become a separate university with powers to award its own degrees.
-A decade later the development was reversed.
-The Victoria University of Manchester and the University of Manchester Institute of Science and Technology agreed to merge into a single institution in March 2003.
+By 1905, the two institutions were substantial and dynamic forces.
+The Municipal College of Technology, the forerunner of UMIST, functioned both as the Victoria University of Manchester's Faculty of Technology and, in parallel, as a technical college offering advanced courses of study.
+Although UMIST achieved independent university status in 1955, the two institutions continued to work together.
+During the late twentieth century, however, formal ties diminished, and in 1994 new legislation enabled UMIST to become a separate university with its own degree-awarding powers.
+A decade later, the process was reversed.
+In March 2003, the Victoria University of Manchester and the University of Manchester Institute of Science and Technology agreed to merge into a single institution.

-Before the merger, Victoria University of Manchester and UMIST had a combined total of 23 Nobel Prize winners amongst their former staff and students, with two further Nobel laureates being subsequently added.
-Manchester has traditionally been strong in the sciences; it is where the nuclear nature of the atom was discovered by Ernest Rutherford, and the world's first electronic stored-program computer was built at the university.
-Notable scientists associated with the university include physicists Ernest Rutherford, Osborne Reynolds, Niels Bohr, James Chadwick, Arthur Schuster, Hans Geiger, Ernest Marsden and Balfour Stewart.
-Contributions in mathematics were made by Paul Erdős, Horace Lamb and Alan Turing.
-The university has at least as strong a heritage in the humanities and social sciences: major names include William Stanley Jevons and Sir Arthur Lewis in economics; Samuel Alexander, Dorothy Emmet and Alasdair MacIntyre in philosophy, Thomas Tout, Sir Lewis Namier, and A.J.P.
-Taylor in history; Eugène Vinaver in French, and James Noel Adams in Latin.
-One of the great polymaths of the twentieth century, Michael Polanyi, was professor of physical chemistry for fifteen years before transferring to a specially created chair of social studies.
-In addition, the author Anthony Burgess, the Pritzker Prize and RIBA Stirling Prize-winning architect Norman Foster, and the composer Peter Maxwell Davies all attended, or worked at, Manchester.
+Prior to the merger, the Victoria University of Manchester and UMIST could together count 23 Nobel laureates among their former staff and students, with two more being added subsequently.
+Manchester has traditionally been strong in the sciences: it was here that Ernest Rutherford established the nuclear structure of the atom, and the world's first electronic stored-program computer was built at the university.
+Notable scientists associated with the university include the physicists Ernest Rutherford, Osborne Reynolds, Niels Bohr, James Chadwick, Arthur Schuster, Hans Geiger, Ernest Marsden and Balfour Stewart.
+Contributions to mathematics were made by Paul Erdős, Horace Lamb and Alan Turing.
+The university's heritage in the humanities and social sciences is at least equally distinguished.
+Major figures include the economists William Stanley Jevons and Sir Arthur Lewis; the philosophers Samuel Alexander, Dorothy Emmet and Alasdair MacIntyre; the historians Thomas Tout, Sir Lewis Namier and A. J. P. Taylor; the French scholar Eugène Vinaver; and the Latinist James Noel Adams.
+Michael Polanyi, one of the great polymaths of the twentieth century, held the chair of physical chemistry for fifteen years before moving to a specially created chair in social studies.
+The author Anthony Burgess, the Pritzker- and Stirling Prize-winning architect Norman Foster, and the composer Peter Maxwell Davies all studied or worked at Manchester.